takemobiteam/takemobi-test.github.io/docs/index.md

 At the start of planning, the system runs preprocessing checks to ensure that the bookings are viable for planning.
 If an error is found, a Booking Discard message is sent via AWS SNS.
 These messages generally begin with "BD_" where BD stands for Booking Discards.

-When a preprocessing error occurs & a Booking Discard message is sent, the booking is not actually discarded.
-The booking is ignored during regular planning until it is altered (an updated version is sent either via the Kinesis stream or via API call) or a related booking needs to be planned. **(TODO: define this, give example.**)
+When a preprocessing error occurs & a Booking Discard message is sent, the booking is ignored during regular planning until it is altered (an updated version is sent either via the Kinesis stream or via API call).